-Above: This is Victor XH589 at RAF Gan in 1973 being prepared by my regular crew for a mission unconnected with the story of this Pirate Trail
+Above: This is Victor XH589, the subject of this story, at RAF Gan in 1973 being prepared by my regular crew for a mission unconnected with the story of this Pirate Trail

 Pirate Trail A26 did not go as planned.
 The four crews of 57 Squadron detailed for the Pirate Trail were in Marham Operations at the same time as I was there planning to fly a routine VSU flight check on John Elliott's crew of 55 Squadron.
 About 10 minutes after the 57 Squadron crews had gone to their aircraft, I was summoned to OC Operations Wing who asked if I was willing to stand in as ground reserve for the Pirate Trail because a crew member on the reserve aircraft had just been given some sad news about a family death and it was then too late to find a replacement for him.
 Since I had a crew already dressed and ready to fly in Victor XH589, which was fuelled to maximum capacity as all my VSU flights were, OC Ops thought it would be easier for my crew to act as the ground reserve for the Panther Trail rather than trying to get 57 Squadron to generate another aircraft and crew.
 Ground reserves were rarely called upon to fly but, as an independent CO, my first instinct was to decline because I knew my crew would have been keyed up over the weekend getting ready to fly their annual VSU check.
 No-one liked VSU checks, but no-one liked last minute postponements of them either.
 I made the decision to help the station out on an important operational matter and delay my planned VSU flight slightly in order to stand by as ground reserve.